Amani5576/Nebula_Intensity/README.md

 * Allows user input in assesment of relative intenisty based on a specific ImageHDU

     -Lets user decide on scaling Factor.
-For Exmaple:
+For Example:

          You've chosen Scaling factor to be 6 (6 levels of varying intensity):